Ohabert/Stereoscope/README.md

 ## Demos

-The following examples require a pair of VR glasses and a smartphone with web browser.
+The following examples require a pair of VR glasses and a smartphone.
 For glasses, we suggest something cheap and foldable that does not obstruct the phone's touchscreen, like the [Homido Mini](https://homido.com/en/mini/) or [Pocket 360](https://www.imcardboard.com/pocket-360.html).
-For browsers, we recommend using Chrome on Android devices and Safari in iOS.
+For the smartphone web browser, we recommend using Chrome in Android and Safari in iOS.

 #### Static scenes